 Methods for enumerating natural- and CESRF-origin fish at Roza Dam were described above (Status and Trend of adult abundance) and in Knudsen et al. (2006).
-Proportionate Natural Influence (PNI) is a tool for evaluating hatchery programs (C. Busack, NOAA Fisheries, unpublished, but see descriptions available at Busack 2013 and Mobrand et al. 2005).
-The equation describing PNI is given as PNI equals the proportion of natural-origin brood-stock (PNOB) divided by PNOB plus the proportion of hatchery-origin spawners (PHOS).
-For the CESRF program PNOB equals 1.0 as only natural-origin fish are used for supplementation line brood-stock.
+Proportionate natural influence (PNI) is an approximation of the rate of gene flow between the natural environment and the hatchery environment (Busack et al. 2006).
+The equation describing PNI is where pNOB is the proportion of natural-origin brood-stock and pHOS is the proportion of hatchery-origin spawners.
+We evaluated PNI for the CESRF program using a pNOB value of 1.0 as only natural-origin fish were used for the integrated program's broodstock.